freem/freemlib-neogeo/README.md

 #### WIP ###
 * **FM Studio** &ndash; On-console utility for testing and developing FM sounds.
 1% (earliest stages of development)
-* **NeoGeoTracker** &ndash; On-console tracker and sound driver testbench.
-0% (mockups and planning stage, might take a while)
 * and others not listed here...
  * A tool for Fix layer layout, similar to Shiru's NES Screen Tool.
-0%
+10%
  * A tool for animation data (various tools exist already, I'm aware.)
 0%
  * A tool for converting Tiled map data.
-0%
- * PC version of NeoGeoTracker.
 0%
  * Various sound tools (ADPCM-A/B conversion; tools exist, but need unification.) ?%

 ### Documentation ###